tekleayele/spring-cloud-demo/README.md

 # Spring Cloud Services
-This repository contains samples apps which can be deployed to a Pivotal Cloud Foundry environment installed with Spring Cloud Services.
+This repository contains samples apps which can be deployed to a Tomact/Pivotal Cloud Foundry environment installed with Spring Cloud Services.
 There are two application categories, service and client.

 ## Hello Service
 hello-service is a REST service which returns a hello world message, whose value is configurable.
 There are three versions of this application: